 MY ARTICLE FEATURED ON CNN!

 I’m very happy that CNN has used my article as a reference to create their content by also interviewing me by email and by publishing an article about aurora and my tips too!
 I didn’t think it would have ever happened.
 After all i wrote this article just for fun!
-Here are 2 screenshots of their article, while clicking here the entire page can be seen:
+Here are 2 screenshots of their article:

 THANK YOU TO FRIENDS WHO TOLD ME THEY SAW THE AURORA

 I want to thanks all my friends who wrote me back to let me know they saw the aurora…I’m very glad i was able to assist them in better preparing their trip…..the best way i know to feeling closer to Iceland and aurora while i am at home, is being part of their plans…..it really lets me feel i’m still in Iceland…….

 While surfing on the web, one day i’ve found this online simulator realized by Goran Strand aurora borealis simulator !
 Turn off the light, rise up the volume, and click on the “skip intro” button on bottom right corner.
 Then by holding down the left mouse button, it is possible to rotate the view all around and enjoy the atmosphere!